How do Dental Implants Work?

 Once the jaw has healed and anchored the implants, your replacement teeth are affixed to the implant.
 The seal between the replacements and implant is very strong and isn’t removable without the help of a dentist.

-Am I a Good Candidate for Dental Implants in Hamilton?
+Am I a Good Candidate for this Treatment?

 If you’ve faced the loss of one or more teeth, or are at risk of losing more in the future, your dentist may recommend fixed dentures or a bridge.
 However, implants are a good option and they support active lifestyles since you don’t have to worry about removing them for daily cleaning, or using adhesives to hold them in place.
 They are also a good choice if you need more than one bridge to fill gaps in the mouth.